AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

    A mirror page is a dynamic page that displays the contents of the email.
 It is accessed via a link inserted into the message sent to the recipient and can contain personalized elements.
 The mirror page gives the recipient the possibility of reading the message in an internet browser instead of the email software, regardless of the delivery format (text or HTML).
 However, mirror pages are only generated for a given delivery if the required HTML content has been defined.

 Adobe Campaign lets you differentiate these three URLs to spread the load over multiple platforms.

+>[!NOTE]
+>
+>* These settings are saved in the Campaign platform options.
+[Learn more](../../installation/using/configuring-campaign-options.md).
+>* For multi-branding configurations, you can adapt the Mirror page URL and override this configuration from the Email routing external account.
+[Learn more](../../installation/using/configuring-campaign-options.md).

 ## Managing public resources {#managing-public-resources}